offen/website/homepage/content/pages/get-started.md

 template: getstarted
 sitemap_priority: 0.8

-We optimize Offen to be as simple and easy for everyone to self host.
-No additional software is required to run an instance and hardware requirements are minimal.
+We optimize Offen to be as simple and easy for everyone to self host. *No additional software is required to run an instance* and hardware requirements are minimal.
 A basic VPS or even a Raspberry Pi will be all you need to get started.

-__Choose your preferred way of running Offen__ below and __check out our documentation__.
+Choose your preferred way of running Offen below.
+Be sure to check out our documentation as well.
+[Let us know if there are any questions.](mailto:hioffen@posteo.de)